ja-pavi/pandas-python-quantitative-analysis/README.md

 # Stock-Market-Analysis
- Stock Market Analysis for Car Manufacturers
+Open the file Stock Market Analysis Project.ipynb

+This jupyter notebook showcases the steps I took to consider financial analysis with Python packages of Car Manufactures.